Who We Are, Where We've Been and What We've Accomplished

 Catherine Roth is a Clinical Research Coordinator for the DCM Precision Medicine Study.
 She joined the study in 2016 and supports sites with recruitment and enrollment activities.
-She also helps enroll patients and family members at OSU.
-Catherine has a Master’s degree in Public Health.
+She also helps enroll patients and family members at The Ohio State University.
+Catherine has a master’s degree in Public Health.
 You may contact Catherine via email at Catherine.Roth@osumc.edu or her office phone number at 614-685-9080.

 Gretchen Geyer, BA

 Gretchen Geyer is a Research Assistant with the DCM Precision Medicine Study.
 She joined the study in 2017 and supports the Clinical Research Manager with study management processes.
 She also assists with recruitment and enrollment activities at sites and The Ohio State University.
 Gretchen earned her bachelor’s degree in social work, with a minor in business.
 You may contact Gretchen via email at Gretchen.Geyer@osumc.edu or her office phone number at 614-685-9029.

 Clinical Research Assistant